 6 May 2021

-The Tibet (Reciprocal Access) Bill would require the UK government to publish an annual report on how Tibet restricts access for UK nationals, and to compare that with restrictions in other parts of China.
-It also proposes a power to deny entry to people who are involved in imposing such restrictions, and includes related provisions to support reciprocal access.
+This Bill would require the Secretary of State to publish an annual report on how UK nationals’ access to Tibet is restricted, comparing those restrictions with restrictions in other parts of China.
+It would also allow the government to deny entry to the UK for people involved in imposing such restrictions, and it includes related provisions.

 Generated 21 February 2026